techieji/geometer/README.md

 # Geometer

-Vim-like geometry box for figure generation with LaTeX!
+Vim-like geometry box for fast figure creation with LaTeX!

 This grew out of a combination of frustration at Inkscape for not having a simple way to do things (or maybe I'm just bad at learning things) for mathematical figure generation, and that tools like Geometer's Sketchpad don't have good FOSS equivalents.
-Although this doesn't try to replicate completely either feature-sets, it is pretty usable, and planned features should help with that as well.
+Although this doesn't try to replicate completely either feature-sets, it is pretty usable, and planned features should help with making it more so.

 ## Features

 - [x] Creating lines, circles, and text
+- [x] Creating bezier curves
-- [ ] Creating bezier curves and arcs
+- [ ] Creating arcs
 - [x] Deleting elements
+- [ ] Persistence
-- [ ] Saving to a specified file (in progress)
+- [x] Saving to a TeX file
 - [ ] Having a relatively complete command language

-## Tutorial
+## Usage

-Yeah, I'll write this later.
-The source is... there? if you want to read it to understand it?
+I'd advise you to look at `execute.c` which contains, in `execute`, the commands that are executed in command mode (after you press `:`), and in `shortcut`, the commands that are executed in normal mode.

 ## Architecture (for developers = me)